 Newark clinic to the Danielson Clinic Newark, honoring Patricia “Pat”

 - In October, the Pharmacy Residency Program was reaccredited for eight additional years.

 - In February, Washington Hospital Healthcare System earned the Healthgrades

 America’s 100 Best Hospitals award.

-areas of care.
+in three areas of care.

 - In June, the renovation project for the Food & Nutrition Services kitchen